rdmtc/node-red-contrib-ccu/README.md

 > Node-RED Nodes for the Homematic CCU

-__Work in Progress__ Not yet finished, possibly many Bugs, documentation incomplete, ...

-With these Nodes you can connect Homematic and [Node-RED](https://nodered.org/).
-[Homematic](https://github.com/hobbyquaker/awesome-homematic) is a series of smart home automation hardware from the manufacturer [eQ-3](http://www.eq-3.de/), popular especially in Germany.
+With these Nodes you can connect [Homematic](https://github.com/hobbyquaker/awesome-homematic) and [Node-RED](https://nodered.org/).
+Homematic is a series of smart home automation hardware from the manufacturer [eQ-3](http://www.eq-3.de/), popular especially in Germany.

 For the communication with the CCU both RPC and ReGaHSS remote script are used.
 It's possible to connect to multiple CCUs from one Node-RED instance.
+RPC setValue calls can be comfortably complemented with ON_TIME and RAMP_TIME values and special nodes ease the control of displays and mp3 actuators.
+RPC events can be filtered comprehensively (even through regular expressions and also by rooms and functions).
+It's possible to start rega-programs and set rega-variables and last but not least there are nodes to execute arbitrary rega-scripts and RPC calls.

-These nodes are included in [ccu-addon-node-red](https://github.com/hobbyquaker/ccu-addon-node-red) which installs Node-RED as an addon on a Homematic CCU3 or RaspberryMatic.
+These nodes are included in [RedMatic](https://github.com/hobbyquaker/RedMatic) which ships Node-RED as an addon package for installation on a Homematic CCU3 or RaspberryMatic.

-Some example flows can be found in the [ccu-addon-node-red wiki](https://github.com/hobbyquaker/ccu-addon-node-red/wiki/Flows) (German language).
+Some example flows can be found in the [RedMatic Wiki](https://github.com/hobbyquaker/RedMatic/wiki/Flows) (German language).

-For bug reports, feature requests, feedback, ... use the [ issue tracker of ccu-addon-node-red](https://github.com/hobbyquaker/ccu-addon-node-red/issues)

 ## License